azizCan10/MinimumEnclosingCircle/README.md

-C dili kullanılarak yazılmıştır
+Written with C

-DevC++ idesinde çalıştırılması tavsiye edilir
+DevC++ ide is recommended